 In that case, look at your idea.
 Is it a combination of a number of ideas, put together in new, novel ways that have never been seen before?
 If you can answer that question with a yes, it’s time to take the idea to your patent attorney.
 They will do what’s known as a “prior art search” to determine if the idea indeed is novel.

 To assess the novelty of an invention, a search through what is called the ‘prior art’ is usually performed, the term “art” referring to the relevant technical field.
 A prior art search is generally performed with a view to proving that the invention is “not new” or old.

 No search can possibly cover every single publication or use on earth, and therefore cannot prove that an invention is “new”.
 A prior art search may for instance be performed using a keyword search of large patent databases, scientific papers and publications, and on any web search engine.
 However, it is impossible to guarantee the novelty of an invention, even once a patent has been granted, since some obscure little known publication may have disclosed the claimed invention.

 Don’t try this at home, kids.
-Not only are patent attorney’s more skilled than you at finding other ideas which are like yours, if you DO this, it may invalidate your own idea.
+Not only are patent attorney’s more skilled than you at finding other ideas which are like yours, if you DO this, but it may also invalidate your own idea.
 Simply seeing other prior art before you take the idea to your patent attorney could “infect” your idea with elements of the prior art, and therefore when you do finally take it to them, not only will you have to disclose that you saw the prior art, your idea may infringe on another and it will be invalidated.
-So if you can help it, don’t look at prior art unless it’s your firms policy.
+So if you can help it, don’t look at prior art unless it’s your firm’s policy.

-Typically, I prefer that inventors do not do prior art searches on their own, however it depends on the policies of your company towards patents.
+Typically, I prefer that inventors do not do prior art searches on their own, however, it depends on the policies of your company towards patents.
 If your firm wants you to perform your own prior art searches, there are some excellent recommendations at the following sites:

 - 5 Crucial Things to Understand About Searching for Prior Art